Power Keeps Tripping in Dubai: Causes and How to Fix It

 Call our electrical team if:

-- The breaker trips again immediately after reset
+- The breaker trips again immediately after reset with nothing connected

 - Multiple circuits are tripping at once